yusufklncc/Hackintosh-for-All-Computers/README.md

 <h1 align="left"> macOS on All Computers </h1>

-Hello my friends.
+Hello to everyone.
 This repo contains the image and global EFI needed to install macOS on your "compatible" computer.
+Today, I present to all of you the solidified OpenCore Bootloader and the OSX images I have prepared.
+If you report the problems you encounter as feedback, I can fix my problems.
+Since there is no EFI in the image yet, I will update it externally with the image every month.
+What you need to do is to throw the EFI folder into the EFI partition created after writing the image to your USB memory.
+I wish everyone a smooth hackintosh.
+See you in healthy days..

 <h3 align="left"> Downloading OSX Image </h3>